Tommy Robinson: 2021 incident

+2025 harassment allegations

+On 21 May 2025, Robinson was charged with harassment causing fear of violence against two Daily Mail journalists in August 2024.
+He appeared at Westminster Magistrates' Court on 5 June 2025, when he elected for a trial by jury and was released on bail ahead of a pre-trial hearing at Southwark Crown Court on 3 July 2025.
+At the hearing, Robinson entered not guilty pleas.
+The trial is scheduled for 16 October 2026.

+Failure to open mobile phone to police

+On 13 November 2024, Robinson appeared in court charged with a terror-related offence after refusing to provide his mobile phone login PIN when requested by police in Folkestone on 28 July 2024.
+A trial, initially expected in March 2025, opened on 13 October 2025; after a two-day hearing closed on 14 October, a judgement announced on 4 November 2025 cleared Robinson of the offence.
+The judge ruled that Robinson was stopped unlawfully as, rather than on suspicion of a connection to terrorism, the stop was based on what the far-right activist "stood for" and his beliefs.

+Contempt of court in grooming gang cases

+2017 conviction

 On 10 May 2017, Robinson was charged with contempt of court, and convicted.
 He had filmed inside Canterbury Crown Court and posted prejudicial statements calling the defendants "Muslim child rapists" while the jury was deliberating.
-Judge Heather Norton said Robinson used "pejorative language in his broadcast which prejudged the outcome of the case and could have had the effect of substantially derailing the trial".
+Judge Heather Norton said Robinson used "pejorative language in his broadcast which prejudged the outcome of the case and could have had the effect of substantially derailing the trial."
 She added, "this is not about free speech, not about the freedom of the press, nor about legitimate journalism, and not about political correctness.
 It is about justice and ensuring that a trial can be carried out justly and fairly, it's about being innocent until proven guilty.
-It is about preserving the integrity of the jury to continue without people being intimidated or being affected by irresponsible and inaccurate 'reporting', if that's what it was".
-The court then wrongly stated that Robinson had been sentenced to three months' imprisonment, suspended for 18 months and entered that incorrect result in the court records.
-In law, he had been committed to prison for a period of three months but suspended that committal for eighteen months.
-That technical error, the distinction between committed to prison and sentenced to imprisonment was identified and corrected by the Court of Appeal.
-The incorrect result was reported in the press.
+It is about preserving the integrity of the jury to continue without people being intimidated or being affected by irresponsible and inaccurate 'reporting', if that's what it was."

+The court later wrongly stated that Robinson had been sentenced to three months of imprisonment, suspended for 18 months, a technically incorrect result recorded by the court and reported in the press.
+In law, he had been committed to prison for contempt rather than criminally sentenced, a technical error eventually corrected by the Court of Appeal.

 The ramifications of this technical error came into effect in 2018 when the suspended prison sentence was activated.
 Robinson was again found to be in contempt of court at Leeds, again wrongly given a sentence of imprisonment and the Canterbury suspended sentence activated.
 Both sentences were for the offence of contempt of court, which can include speeches or publications that create a "substantial risk that the course of justice in the proceedings in question will be seriously impeded or prejudiced".
-He was later released following a successful challenge to the court's sentencing procedure.
-A rehearing was ordered.
+He was later released following a successful challenge to the court's sentencing procedure, and a rehearing was ordered.